EmilHvitfeldt/smltar/docs/07_ml_classification.md

 - train on the same set of cross-validation resamples used throughout this chapter,
 - include text (but not `tags` or date features, since those did not result in better performance),
 - tune the number of tokens used in the model,
-- include trigrams, bigrams, and unigrams,
+- include bigrams and unigrams,
 - include custom-engineered features,
-- remove the Snowball stop word lexicon, and
 - finally evaluate on the testing set, which we have not touched at all yet.

 ### Feature selection